tribixbite/awesome/README.md

 *   [deniscerri/ytdlnis](https://github.com/deniscerri/ytdlnis) - Full-featured audio/video downloader for Android using yt-dlp
 *   [RikkaApps/Shizuku](https://github.com/RikkaApps/Shizuku) - Using system APIs directly with adb/root privileges from normal apps through a Java process started with app\_process.
 *   [newhinton/disky](https://github.com/newhinton/disky) - An android filesystem analyzer that can show you the usage of your storage!
-*   [iamr0s/Dhizuku](https://github.com/iamr0s/Dhizuku) - A tool that can share DeviceOwner permissions to other application.
 *   [libre-tube/LibreTube](https://github.com/libre-tube/LibreTube) - An alternative frontend for YouTube, for Android.
 *   [FossifyOrg/Keyboard](https://github.com/FossifyOrg/Keyboard) - Easy keyboard for inserting all kinds of texts, special characters and numbers.
 *   [T8RIN/ImageToolbox](https://github.com/T8RIN/ImageToolbox) - 🖼️ Image Toolbox is a powerful app for advanced image manipulation.
 It offers dozens of features, from basic tools like crop and draw to filters, OCR, and a wide range of image processing options